 If you are currently in school and aren’t studying for a business-related major, take a few business classes on the side.
 Not only will this help increase your business understanding, but it will also demonstrate your interest in business to the consulting firms you apply to.

 If you aren’t in school or if you are unable to take any business-related classes at your school, consider online classes.
 Although unaccredited, websites like Coursera offer basic business classes for free.
 Looking for an accredited option?
 Many universities allow you to take online classes (you’ll want to grab one from a Top 10 global program if at all possible).
 Here’s a list of online classes available from Harvard.

 Our favorite option?
-Strategy Simplified – MC’s very own monthly class, where we break down real world business decisions to examine their core drivers.
-What separates Strategy Simplified from business classes is that you are expected to contribute to the discussion.
-You don’t only learn from us, but from high-performing peers from all over the world.
-You can learn more here.
+Strategy Simplified – MC’s very own podcast, where we break down real world business decisions to examine their core drivers.
+Find Strategy Simplified on Spotify, Apple Podcasts, or anywhere else you get your podcasts.

 While acting as an observer to business classes themselves don’t necessarily help you crack cases, they can deepen your understanding of key business topics or enable you to come up with more robust recommendations.

 As already mentioned, there are many ways to develop the business understanding needed for consulting – we’ve just mentioned 4 key options here.

 Wondering which options will be best for you to take to improve your chances of landing jobs at your dream consulting firm?
 Contact us.
 We work with clients in a 1:1 coaching session – a head start that will help you maximize your chances of landing jobs at consulting firms or consider our interview prep or resume prep!